Argona7/DiscordBot/README.md

 **You must be a member of the [Pixel Penguins channel](https://discord.gg/CEUu4efxg7) with verification passed!**

-First you need to register your accounts, use **Register profiles** to do this If you use proxy, check ([#configuration](#configuration)) Second you need to run the bot with the **headless mod turned off** to log into discord accounts After that you can enable the headless mod at your discretion, the script will send messages to the Pixel Penguins Chat
+First you need to register your accounts, use **Register profiles** to do this.
+If you use proxy, check ([#configuration](#configuration)).
+Second you need to run the bot with the **headless mod turned off** to log into discord accounts.
+After that you can enable the headless mod at your discretion, the script will send messages to the Pixel Penguins Chat.